 We can ship to virtually any address in the world.
 Note that there are restrictions on some products, and some products cannot be shipped to international destinations.
 For international orders, please Contact Us.
 If you select US shipping rates and are shipping internationally, please be advised you will be contacted to compensate the difference in shipping fees.

-Processing will take about 2 to 3 days before your product ships.
-If an item is not in stock, you will have an update as to when your item will ship within 24 hours.
+Processing takes about 3 to 5 business days before your order ships.
+We do not process or ship orders on weekends.
+If you order an item that's on backorder, we will reach out with an estimated arrival time.
 If you have any questions about shipping make sure to email us at email@example.com or call our reps today at 732-638-5268.